 Why China for CAR-T in Solid Tumors?

 Treating ovarian cancer with CAR-T is significantly more complex than treating blood cancer.
 The “tumor microenvironment” in the abdomen acts as a shield, suppressing immune cells.
-Chinese researchers have pioneered innovative delivery methods—such as direct peritoneal injections and “armored” CAR-T cells that secrete their own PD-1 antibodies—to overcome these hurdles.
+Chinese researchers have pioneered innovative delivery methods — such as direct peritoneal injections and “armored” CAR-T cells that secrete their own PD-1 antibodies — to overcome these hurdles.
+CAR-T cell therapy works by engineering a patient’s own immune cells to recognize and destroy cancer, a process that has transformed outcomes in blood cancers and is now being extended to solid tumors.

 Below are the elite institutions currently leading these breakthroughs.